Mindfulness Practices to Try During Stressful Times

 3. Limit Multitasking

-The amount of work and responsibilities on your plate could be adding to your stress.
-It is easy to be overly ambitious and take on extra projects, tasks, and responsibilities.
-It is harder to limit the amount of work you do to help you find balance.
+Your lengthy to-do list can be a large source of stress and, while organizing your tasks is important, it’s best to avoid becoming overly ambitious.
 Take time to figure out what is too much and what is not enough.
 Eventually, you will find yourself knowing how much work you can say yes to and how much will leave you burnt out.

 Being mindful doesn’t have to be a solo practice.
 Including your family can help you understand each other better and strengthen relationships.
-The responsibility of parenting can be overwhelming.
-Plus, it can be stressful for your kids who are growing up and learning more about the world.
-Take time when you are together to be present and aware.
-For example, driving your kid home from school can be a moment to reflect on their day and how they are feeling at that moment.
+Find a time when everyone can be together, present, and aware.
+For example, driving your kid home from school can be a moment to practice gratitude together.
 Learn more about family mindfulness from the Child Mind Institute here.

 5. Love and Accept Yourself

-Practice loving yourself the way you would love a good friend or family member, showered with compliments.
+Practice loving yourself the same way you would love a good friend or family member.
 Wear an outfit that makes you feel super confident.
 Treat yourself to something nice.
 Do the things you know you love.
 Simple actions of self-care and appreciation daily can make you more aware of yourself and your needs.

 Centering Yourself During Stress

 It is okay to feel negative emotions and become overwhelmed.
 Denying your feelings can add to your stress rather than help.
 Mindfulness is about accepting without judgment.
-The following activities are things you can try to help calm yourself when emotions become overwhelming.
+The following activities will help calm yourself when emotions become overwhelming.

 1. Sensory Distractions